 The majority of buy to let lenders now pay more attention to the rental income generated by the property, as this is what will essentially cover the mortgage payments.
 Nonetheless, lenders still need to be confident that mortgage payments can be met whilst the property isn’t in any receipt of rent.

 Debt and credit issues can cause an LLP to be deemed high-risk, however it also depends on the nature of the debt and the credit issues involved.
-Lenders will look for details such as the number of creditors involved, the amount of debt involved and the general credit conduct of the business.
+Lenders will look for details such as the number of creditors involved, the amount of debt and the general credit history of the business.

 There are also specialist lenders that may be willing to offer mortgages for an LLP with bad credit.
 As the risk is deemed to be higher for adverse credit cases, lenders may charge higher interest rates or insist larger deposits are made.

 Our advisors understand that all businesses are different.
 Lenders will need to know the fine details of the LLP, such as the number of directors, shareholdings and profits.
 There’s a lot more that goes into a mortgage for an LLP, such as maximising affordability and securing the best possible deal that’s available.

 As a business, you’ll want to ensure that you’re not paying over the odds for a mortgage.
 Our advisors are considered to be whole of market and can shop around for the best deal you’ll be eligible for.
 Finding the most suitable mortgage goes a lot further than simply finding the lowest interest rate, especially where a business is concerned.
 You can call today or make an enquiry below to get started.